What is pumpernickel? How is it made of? What are its uses, origin, and how to store it?

 American pumpernickel

-Pumpernickel is widely used in North America, especially in the United States, where it is used as a type of sandwich bread and bagels.
-Unlike the traditional process, the American version is made without sourdough starter and is often made using white flour, dark rye flour, commercial yeast, molasses, cocoa powder, and caraway or anise seeds.
+Pumpernickel is widely used in North America, especially in the United States, where it can be used as sandwich or sourdough bread and bagels.
+Unlike the traditional process, the American variety is made without rye sourdough starter and is often made with other types of flour such as whole wheat and white flour and coloring agents like molasses and cacao powder.

 Uses of Pumpernickel

-Pumpernickel is extremely versatile, you can make anything with it.
-It is great for any meal, from breakfast and dinner to snacks, desserts, and works well in both sweet and savory fillings.
+Pumpernickel is extremely versatile and suitable for any meal, from breakfast and dinner to snacks and desserts, and works well with both sweet and savory fillings:

 You can usually use pumpernickel bread in any sandwich recipe that calls for white bread, and it’s also one of the best breads to use for grilled cheese.
-Some filling options are pastrami, corned beef, swiss cheese, or egg salad.
-For something sweeter, try it with pumpkin Cream Cheese, jam, or chocolate.
+Some of the filling options that go well with it, are pastrami, corned beef, Swiss cheese, or egg salad.
+If you prefer something sweeter, try it with pumpkin Cream Cheese, jam, or chocolate.

-For breakfast or brunch, use it to make French toast or bread pudding.
-Similar to rye bread, the flavors of pumpernickel bread work well with cinnamon, maple syrup, and custard.
+For breakfast or brunch, you can use pumpernickel bread to make bread pudding, as well as one of the best breads for French toast.
+As with rye bread, the flavors of pumpernickel read work well with cinnamon, maple syrup, and custard.
 Less common uses include breadcrumbs, croutons, and stuffing.

 Can you toast pumpernickel Bread?